An Open Source Data Contamination Report for Large Language Models: Data Contamination

 \section{Data Contamination}

-\textbf{What is data contamination?} Data contamination refers to the phenomenon that examples from the evaluation set are also found in the training data.
+\textbf{What is data contamination?} Data contamination refers to the phenomenon that examples from the test set are also found in the training data.
 This might lead to the evaluation failing to accurately reflect models' capabilities, as models can cheat by memorising instead of learning to generalise.
 There are two primary types of data contamination \cite{dodge2021documenting}: \textit{input contamination} refers to only the input appearing in the pretraining corpus, and \textit{input-and-label contamination} is when both inputs and their labels are present.
 The latter is generally more problematic, as models can directly memorise input-output pairs.
-But the first can still cause issues as models may gain an advantage by only input are learned, especially for assessing few-shot and zero-shot learning capabilities.
+But the first can still cause issues as models may gain an advantage even if only the input is learned (see \S\ref{impact} for details), especially for assessing few-shot and zero-shot learning capabilities.

 \textbf{How common is data contamination?} Data contamination appears to be quite widespread across commonly used NLP benchmark datasets based on findings from recent studies. \citet{dodge2021documenting} revealed exact match contamination rates ranging from under 2\% to over 50\% on various GLUE benchmarks when compared to the C4 pretraining data.
 The GPT-3 study \cite{brown2020language} found over 90\% of examples in Quac, SQuADv2, and DROP were flagged as contaminated.
 FLAN \cite{wei2021finetuned} evaluations identified 7 out of 26 datasets exhibiting a serious contamination ratio of 50\% and over.
 Llama-2 \cite{touvron2023llama} reported over 16\% of MMLU examples are contaminated and about 11\% are seriously contaminated (more than 80\% token leakage).
 GPT-4 \cite{openai2023gpt4} use academic exams instead of NLP benchmarks for model evaluation.
 While 4 out of 34 exams are found have zero contamination (e.g., Leetcode and Bar Exam), 9 out of 34 showed over 20\% of instances are marked as dirty examples.
-In summary, we found data contamination is becoming an increasingly prevalent issue as the popular of LLMs, which must be carefully measured and accounted for in order to accurately assess model performance.
+In summary, we found data contamination is becoming an increasingly prevalent issue for LLMs, which must be carefully measured and accounted for in order to accurately assess model performance.